ids/cluster-builder/index.md

   integrity="sha256-FgpCb/KJQlLNfOu91ta32o/NMZxltwRo8QtmkMRdAu8="
   crossorigin="anonymous"></script>

-__Cluster Builder__ is a unique toolset that can deploy _the identical cluster VM images used for production_ to local VMware Fusion development workstations for both the _operations_ and _development_ teams alike.
-This enables both advanced local stack development, as well as meta orchestration cluster development, accelerating all development workflows on a shared codebase.
-Clusters can be deployed and re-deployed locally, _and_ into production, _in minutes!_
+__Cluster Builder__ is a Packer and Ansible based infrastructure as codebase that can deploy _identical cluster VM images in both local development and production VMware environments_, supporting both _operational_ and _development_ team workflows.
+This enables advanced local stack development, as well as meta infrastructure orchestration cluster development.
+Clusters can be deployed and re-deployed locally, _and_ into production, identically, _in minutes!_

 __Cluster Builder__ follows an [immutable infrastructure](https://www.digitalocean.com/community/tutorials/what-is-immutable-infrastructure) philosophy even at the cluster node level.
 Container orchestration clusters are defined in a simple text file and then deployed using a single command.
 Always repeatable and documented, this re-usable framework can deploy numerous and varied orchestration clusters with a clear separation of configuration and deployment artifacts, while offering a mechanism for managing the resulting cluster definition packages.